opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param stn: For the multi-scale Hough transform, it is a divisor for the distance resolution  ``theta`` .

 The function implements the standard or standard multi-scale Hough transform algorithm for line detection.
 See :ocv:func:`HoughLinesP` for the code example.
+Also see http://homepages.inf.ed.ac.uk/rbf/HIPR2/hough.htm for a good explanation of Hough transform.

 .. index:: HoughLinesP